International Institute of Differing Civilizations: International Colonial Institute

 It was taken for granted that the European colonizers had a mission to spread European civilization in their colonies and to guide their backward subjects in a peaceful transition from primitive agricultural societies and animist religions to more advanced industrial and Christian practices.

 The institution soon became very influential.

 There were 194 members in 1936.

 Presidents included Joseph Chailley (1921–1923), Ramón María de Dalmau y de Olivart (1923–1925), François Marcal (1929–1936) and Lord Lugard (1936).

 The institution held annual sessions in different capitals where various issues were discussed, and plenary sessions every two years or so.

 It published a yearbook that gave legislative, administrative and political information about the most important colonies, and monographs on particular subjects.

-Congresses were held in Brussels (1920), Paris (1921), Brussels (1923), Rome (1924), The Hague (1927), Brussels (1929), Paris (1931), Lisbonl (1933), London (1936), Rome (1939).
+Congresses were held in Brussels (1920), Paris (1921), Brussels (1923), Rome (1924), The Hague (1927), Brussels (1929), Paris (1931), Lisbon (1933), London (1936), Rome (1939).

 International Institute of Differing Civilizations

 After World War II (1939–1945) the term "Colonial" had negative connotations.

 In 1946 the institute was renamed to the Institute of political and social sciences applied to countries with different civilizations (Institut international des sciences politiques et sociales appliquées aux pays de civilisations différentes).

 It was legally registered in Belgium under this name on 22 April 1949.

 As of 1951 the institution, already informally called the Institut international des civilisations différentes, was exclusively scientific in nature and had no official nature.

 Its purpose was to promote development of moral and political sciences in places where people of different civilizations were in contact.

 The institute would study administrative, political, social, cultural and economic problems due to the contact of these peoples, facilitate exchange of ideas on dealing with these problems and inform world opinion on these issues.

 The institute was formally renamed and registered as the International Institute of Differing Civilizations – Institut international des civilisations différentes on 19 February 1954.

 The institute wanted to avoid all political and economic influences, and study problems objectively and scientifically.

 Participation of former colonies such as India, Pakistan and Indonesia helped show independence of imperialist views.

 However, although the institute was well-meaning and idealistic, when discussing the development plans of backward countries its conclusions were very theoretical and of little or no practical use.

 Thus, the 1951 conference concluded that:

 The institute seems to have become inactive in 1980.